-The electrical installation, maintenance and the use of the actuator should be carried out in accordance with the code of practice relevant for that particular hazardous area certification.
+The electrical installation, maintenance and the use of the actuator should be carried out in accordance with the code of practice relevant for that particular hazardous area certification

 No inspection or repair should be undertaken unless it conforms to the specific hazardous area certification requirements.
-Under no circumstances should any modification or alteration be carried out on the actuator shazardous area approval certification.
+Under no circumstances should any modification or alteration be carried out on the actuator as this could invalidate the actuators hazardous area approval certification.
 Access to live electrical conductors is forbidden in the hazardous area unless this is done under a special permit to work, otherwise all power should be isolated and the actuator moved to a non-hazardous area for repair or attention.